yh2527/DE-Zoomcamp-Cohort-2024/04-analytics-engineering/vm/README.md

 - **Data Ingestion Triggering**: Executes a bash script to trigger Airflow DAG for multiple months of data files.

-- **BigQuery Dataset Setup**: The terraform scripts also prepares a BigQuery dataset to allow for the creation of external tables once the source data is available in the storage bucket.
-This setup is crucial for querying the ingested data and performing further analysis.
+- **BigQuery Dataset Setup**: The terraform scripts also prepares a BigQuery dataset and creates external tables once the source data is available in the storage bucket.

 ## Workflow